Management And Accounting Web - http://maaw.info

 Fishbone Diagram

-5. Control.
 Control tools include control charts, precontrol charts, and run charts.
-The charts below are from MAAW's Chapter 3.
+The charts below are from MAAW's Textbook Chapter 3.
 This step includes transforming and maintaining an organizational culture that embraces change and improvement.

 X-Bar Control Chart